Mharvy-111/Bash-project-1/README.md

    - Sequence length (from `LOCUS`)
    - Source organism (from `SOURCE`)
    - Gene names (from `/gene=` tags)
-7. Save your command history to `projectbasic_commands.txt`.
+7. Save your command history to `projectbasic_command.txt`.
 8. List files in both folders to verify results.

 ---